Skip to content

 Source: btrfs docs and Arch Linux wiki.

-sudo btrfs filesystem mkswapfile --size 4G /swap/swapfile
+sudo btrfs filesystem mkswapfile --size 4G --uuid clear /swap/swapfile # Create a 4 GB swap file

 sudo swapon /swap/swapfile